 Coworking Spaces

-We never had the need to go to one of Antigua’s coworking spaces, but our friends went multiple times per week to Impact Hub.
+We never needed to go to one of Antigua’s coworking spaces, but our old friends went to Impact Hub multiple times a week.

 Instead, we’d head to one of our favorite cafes to enjoy working alongside scrumptious drinks and treats.

-Impact Hub — revered as Antigua’s best coworking space, with light and spacious indoor and outdoor seating.
-Costs Q80/day.
+Impact Hub — Revered as Antigua’s best coworking space, with light and spacious indoor and outdoor seating.
+Costs Q80 per day or Q800 for the month, about $10 a day or $100 a month.

 Selina — Selina is a popular coworking/hotel/coliving space.
 It’s located right near La Merced.
-Also has great accommodation options for temporary digital nomads to stay.
-Daily desk costs Q60 or $8 USD.
+It also has great accommodation options for temporary digital nomads to stay.
+Daily desks cost about Q60 or $8 USD.
+You can also pay monthly if you’re planning to live in Antigua for an extended period of time.

 La Creativa — a green space doubling as an artisan handmade shop and coworking space.
 Contact for membership prices.